alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ### Changes required to use these contracts as-is for a different collection

+If you don't need to change the contracts as drafted in this repo, simply follow the steps below to update key variables to suit your project (e.g., contract name, token supply, and metadata pins).

 #### In the token contract ([`ParkPics.sol`](contracts/ParkPics.sol), to be renamed)
 1) Change `ParkPics.sol` file name (not strictly required, but recommended).
 2) Change `ParkPics` contract name (also not strictly required, but recommended).